feyi-tech/use-google-translate/README.md

         futureTexts,

         // If set to true, the page will reload when the translation has timed out without any translation done.
-        // IF false, the translating state of will be set to false with no translation done. mustTranslate, // the default is true
+        // IF false, the translating state will be set to false with no translation done. mustTranslate, // the default is true

         6000 // The translation process timeout in milliseconds.
 The default is 5000.
 That is, 5 seconds.